willytakasawa/data-engineering-nanodegree/Data Modeling with Postgres/README.md

 The analytics team is particularly interested in understanding what songs users are listening to.
 Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
 They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
 Your role is to create a database schema and ETL pipeline for this analysis.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 ## Project Datasets